radchukv/RBB_CRW/README.md

 | mu     | Mean of the lognormal distribution, from which the move length is drawn | meters | ($-\infty$, $\infty$)|
 | sd     | Standard deviation of the lognormal distribution, from which the move length is drawn | meters |  (0, $\infty$)|

-Turning angle are drawn from appropriate distributions.
+Turning angles are drawn from appropriate distributions.
 We present here two ways to model turning angles:
 - implementation #1: chosen from uniform distribution
 This is a rather simple and very often used implementation for choosing the turning angle.
 The angle is drawn from a uniform distribution within a specified range of possible headings (e.g. between -30 and +30 degrees).
 - implementation #2: drawn from a von Mises distribution